m-mizutani/resqs/README.md

 # ReSQS

 CLI tool to requeue messages in AWS SQS queue.
+A major use case is to requeue from DLQ (Dead Letter Queue) to original queue.

 ## Install